berkingurcan/grp/README.md

 The Ray Casting Algorithm works by counting the number of times a ray starting from the point and going in any fixed direction intersects with the polygon's edges.
 If the count is odd, the point is inside; if even, it's outside.

+### HDOP Validation

+HDOP (Horizontal Dilution of Precision) validation is implemented to detect and filter out potentially fake GPS data:

+- Excellent precision: HDOP ≤ 1.0
+- Good precision: HDOP ≤ 2.0
+- Moderate precision: HDOP ≤ 4.0
+- Poor precision: HDOP ≤ 8.0
+- Rejected: HDOP > 8.0

+The circuit rejects any location data with HDOP values above the "Poor" threshold, adding an additional layer of security against GPS spoofing.

 ### Zero-Knowledge Verification

-The circuit takes private inputs (user's coordinates) and public inputs (polygon vertices), and outputs only a boolean result indicating whether the point is inside the polygon, without revealing the exact location.
+The circuit takes private inputs (user's coordinates and HDOP value) and public inputs (polygon vertices), and outputs only a boolean result indicating whether the point is inside the polygon, without revealing the exact location.

 ## Examples